zac-k/phase-ret-dl/README.md

 #### 'Mean Inner Potential'

 Complex float.
-The real part is the mean inner potential in volts (~-17 for magnetite), and the imaginary part is related to absorption coefficient, and is usually around `1j`.
+The real part is the mean inner potential in volts (~-17 for magnetite), and the imaginary part is related to absorption coefficient.
+A reasonable value for this is around `1j`.

+### Paths

+These paths determine directory locations where input files are found and output files will be saved.
+Path names end in `/` and the directory must exist.

+#### 'Experimental Data Path'

+Directory containing experimental micrographs for use as test data.

+#### 'Image Output Path'

+Directory where png image files (i.e., micrographs)will be saved

+#### 'Phase Output Path'

+Directory where the exact, retrieved, and ANN computed phases will be output as png files.

+#### 'Error Output Path'

+Images of the total error for retrieved and ANN computed phases are output here, as is the `errors.txt` file.
+This file contains a printout of the parameter dicts, the average errors over training and test sets, as well as the individual errors for each example in these sets.

+#### 'Load Model Path'

+Path where model files, which allow the ANN to be reused without retrianing, must be located.

+#### 'Save Model Path'

+Location where model files are saved for reuse.

+#### 'Specimen Input Path'

+Location that must contain the specimen files.